-Ford has recalled 2001 - 2004 Escape vehicles to fix a problem nwith the cruise control.
+Ford has recalled 2001 - 2004 Escape vehicles to fix a problem with the cruise control.
 This recall also covers 2001 - 2006 & 2008 Mazda Tributes for the same problem.
-See the official NHTSA recall notice

 Rollovers during crashes are common.
 But the advent of sport utility vehicles (SUVs) has brought a dramatic rise in rollovers, with deadly results.
 Many SUVs have been shown to be much more likely to roll over, resulting in their roofs collapsing, injuring and killing occupants.

 Companies that design and manufacture vehicles are responsible for making them as safe as possible.
 If they design and manufacturer unsafe products and people are injured or killed, companies should pay the injured people's medical bills, pain and suffering, lost wages, and any other consequences.
 But they will not do so voluntarily -- if you want justice, you must hire an experienced personal injury lawyer.Leading SUV Rollover Accident Attorney

 George Bellas, of Bellas & Wachowski Attorneys at Law, is one of the nation's leading personal injury lawyers for SUV rollover accident litigation.
 In one case, he obtained a $22 million SUV rollover settlement after a 1992 Ford Explorer rolled over and left two teenagers dead and another a quadriplegic.
 He is frequently asked to speak on the topic, and received the Steven Sharp Public Service Award by the Association of Trial Lawyers of America (ATLA) for his work in helping educate the public on the risk of SUV rollover accidents and of the Firestone Tire and Ford Explorer catastrophes.